 How To Draw Naruto - Easy-To-Follow Step-By-Step Guide

-In today's drawing tutorial, I'm going to show you how to draw Naruto.
+In this drawing tutorial, I'm going to show you how to draw Naruto in 10 steps and plenty of supporting images.

 I've broken the whole process from sketching to coloring up into simple steps so you can easily follow along and create your own Naruto fan art!